officelifehq/docs/docs/documentation/manage/employee-management.md

 A user is someone who has access to OfficeLife, and when he’s inside his account, he’s an employee.
 However, an employee has to be created inside OfficeLife by a user.

+## Structure of the Employee profile page

+The employee profile page is structured around 4 main tabs, some of them being invisible to employees without enough rights:

+* the Presentation tab,
+* the Work tab,
+* the Performance tab,
+* and the Administration tab.

 ## Manage employees

 Employees are managed in Adminland.
 Here are all the things you can do in Adminland about employees: